-To be admitted to the Master of Arts in Health Communication, applicants must demonstrate a capacity for achievement through past academic or professional work.
+To be admitted to the Graduate Certificate in Health Communication or the Master of Arts in Health Communication, applicants must demonstrate a capacity for achievement through past academic or professional work.
 The College of Communication looks at each application as a unique presentation of a candidate's profile and will consider a variety of information sources.
 Admission decisions will be based on the following:

 - Completed Online application and $40 application fee.

 - Official undergraduate transcript showing the completion of a bachelor's degree (minimum grade point average preferred is 3.0 on a 4-point scale).